ianrandmckenzie/asemia/typographic_forms/README.md

 # Typographic Forms

-This is mostly just a checklist
+This is mostly just a checklist.

+Sidenote: rules.json only need to exist with bodies and joins?

 ## Joins